Xiaoyancg/CS307team12/log/Larry'sCHANGELOG.md

 - Spent 10 hours trying to ignore warning from glm, failed
 - C5033 is level 1 warning can't
 - also .iln warning is tricky to ignore
+- Reconsider the role of core and vm
+  - Core has to handle logic, where logic contain input event.
+So the core has to know the context.
+It's redundant to init sdl and pass the context to VM, since core can just do all stuff.
+I didn't consider the event handler thing, I thought core can be a render.
+Now, I think we don't actually need the vm thing.
+But since we have that in the backlog, we just make a place holder with the functionality of finding the gdata file.
 ### Added
 - practice/demo_of_ImGui_Docking
 - CMakeList new subdirectory demo_of_ImGui_Docking